-- (d) Upon receipt of the sworn report required by G.S.
-20-16.2 (c) the Department shall immediately notify the arrested person that his license to drive is revoked immediately unless said person requests in writing within three days of receipt of notice of revocation a hearing.
+(d) Upon receipt of the sworn report required by G.S.
+20-16.2(c) the Department shall immediately notify the arrested person that his license to drive is revoked immediately unless said person requests in writing within three days of receipt of notice of revocation a hearing.
+If at least three days prior to hearing, the licensee shall so request of the hearing officer, the hearing officer shall sub-poena the arresting officer and any other witnesses requested by the licensee to personally appear and give testimony at the hearing.
 If such person requests in writing a hearing, he shall retain his license until after the hearing.
 The hearing shall be conducted under the same conditions as hearings are conducted under the provisions of G.S.
-20-16 (d) except that the scope of such a hearing for the purpose of this section shall cover the issues of whether the person had been driving a motor vehicle upon the public highways of this State or any area enumerated in G.S.
-20-139 while under the influence of intoxicating liquor, whether the person was placed under arrest, and whether he refused to submit to the test upon the request of the officer.
+20-16(d) except that the scope of such hearing for the purpose of this section shall cover the issues of whether the law-enforcement officer had reasonable grounds to believe the person had been driving or operating a motor vehicle upon a highway or public vehicular area while under the influence of intoxicating liquor, whether the person was placed under arrest, and whether he willfully refused to submit to the test upon the request of the officer.
 Whether the person was informed that his privilege to drive would be revoked if he refused to submit to the test shall be an issue.
 The Department shall order that the revocation either be rescinded or sustained.
 If the revocation is sustained, the person shall surrender his license immediately upon notification unless said license shall have been returned to him under G.S.
+20-16.2(c).

-20-16.2 - (e) If the revocation is sustained after such a hearing, the person whose driving privilege has been revoked, under the provisions of this section, shall have the right to file a petition in the superior court to review the action of the Department in the same manner and under the same conditions as is provided in G.S.
-20-25. - (f) When it has been finally determined under the procedures of this section that a nonresident's privilege to operate a motor vehicle in this State has been revoked, the Department shall give information in writing of the action taken to the motor vehicle administrator of the state of the person's residence and of any state in which he has a license.
-(1963, c.
-966, s.
-1; 1965, c.
-1165; 1969, c.
-1074, s.
-1.)
+(e) If the revocation is sustained after such a hearing, the person whose driving privilege has been revoked, under the provisions of this section, shall have the right to file a petition in the superior court to review the action of the Department in the same manner and under the same conditions as is provided in G.S.
+20-25.

+(f) When it has been finally determined under the procedures of this section that a nonresident's privilege to operate a motor vehicle in this State has been revoked, the Department shall give information in writing of the action taken to the motor vehicle administrator of the state of the person's residence and of any state in which he has a license.